very-inky/Bit-HeroesBot/documentation.md

 5. Account switching functionality allows for automated alt account management
 6. Configuration validation ensures integrity of the active setup

-## Template Matching System
+## OpenCV Integration and Template Matching System

-The bot uses OpenCV for template matching:
+The bot requires OpenCV with full functionality for image recognition and template matching:

+1. **OpenCV Loading Mechanism**:
+   - The bot automatically loads the OpenCV native library at startup
+   - If the library is not present or only partially loaded, it will download the complete library
+   - The bot requires full OpenCV functionality and will not run in partial functionality mode
+   - If full functionality cannot be loaded, the bot will throw an exception and exit
+   - OpenCL should enable by default.
+This requires you have GPU drivers propely installed.
+This is easy on Windows but Linux users should make sure they have necessary openCL functionality working.
+2. **Template Matching System**:
-1. Template images are stored in the `templates` directory with subdirectories organized by action type:
+   - Template images are stored in the `templates` directory with subdirectories organized by action type:
      - `raid`: Templates for raid-related actions
      - `quest`: Templates for quest-related actions
      - `pvp`: Templates for PvP-related actions
      - `gvg`: Templates for GvG-related actions
      - `worldboss`: Templates for world boss-related actions
      - `invasion`: Templates for invasion-related actions
      - `expedition`: Templates for expedition-related actions
-   - `ui`: Common UI elements and home screen templates
+     - `ui`: Common UI elements used across all actions
+     - `characters`: Character-specific templates
-2. The `Bot` class loads templates and provides methods to:
+   - The `Bot` class loads templates and provides methods to:
      - Find templates on the screen with configurable matching thresholds
      - Click on matched templates
      - Perform other screen interactions
      - Scale templates based on screen resolution and DPI
      - Get detailed matching information (scale, confidence, etc.)
-3. Template registration system tracks original dimensions and DPI for proper scaling
+   - Template registration system tracks original dimensions and DPI for proper scaling

+3. **Template Loading Process**:
+   - Each action configuration specifies which template directories to use:
+     - `commonTemplateDirectories`: Directories containing common UI elements (default: `templates/ui`)
+     - `specificTemplateDirectories`: Directories containing action-specific templates (e.g., `templates/quest`)
+   - The `BaseGameAction.loadTemplates()` method:
+     - Loads common templates from `commonTemplateDirectories`
+     - Loads specific templates from `specificTemplateDirectories`
+     - Adds any explicitly specified templates from `commonActionTemplates` and `specificTemplates`
+     - Returns a pair of (common templates, specific templates) for the action to use
+   - Templates are loaded recursively from directories, including all subdirectories
+   - The bot uses `getTemplatesByCategory()` to filter templates by category based on directory names

 ### Pattern Test Mode